TamasNeumer/Ph03nix-InterviewPrep/Chapters/DataStructures/Knowledge.md

 **ConcurrentHashMap**
 - You should use this implementation if you ever want to share the map instance with many threads.
 It is thread safe, and has been specifically designed to be able to return read values while the values are being written to the map.

+**WeakhashMap**
+- Use it if you are working with large objects and you want them to get cleaned up from the map.
+- This data structure cooperates with the garbage collector to remove key/value pairs when the only reference to the key is the one from the hash table entry.

 ## Sets
 **Sets**
 - A set is an unordered collection of objects that does not contain any duplicates.